zegetech/zegetech.github.io/_posts/2020-01-04-jekyll-instant-search-with-algolia.md

 search.start();
 ```
-The `appId`,`apiKey` and `indexName` are mandatory as gotten form [Algolia Dashboard](https://www.algolia.com/users/sign_in)
+The `appId`,`apiKey` and `indexName` are mandatory as gotten from [Algolia Dashboard](https://www.algolia.com/users/sign_in)
 >The `apiKey` should be the `Search-Only API Key`.
 This key doesn't have any write access, you should not worry about committing it in your version control.
 It gives public search access to a public website.
 > You can always regenerate this key in your Algolia dashboard.

 Congrats! you are now connected with Algolia.

 ### Display results
-The importance of search is to display results,by default InstantSearch.js will do a query at the start of the page and will retrieve the most relevant hits.
+The importance of search is to display results, by default InstantSearch.js will do a query at the start of the page and will retrieve the most relevant hits.
 To display results, [hits widget](https://www.algolia.com/doc/api-reference/widgets/hits/js/) will be used.
 Hits widget will display all the results returned by algolia and update when new results are passed.
 With instantSearch.js you need to provide a container for each widget which tells instantSearch.js where to display the widget.
 Learn more about [widgets](https://www.algolia.com/doc/api-reference/widgets/js/).
 Here we first define the container of our results, this could be in any `.html` file/page where we want to display results.

 ```html
 <!-- index.html -->